ontox-project/Llemy/README.md

 # LLMapperino

-A multi-agent system for answering specialized questions on physiological maps by combining structured knowledge from user-selected MINERVA API maps with web research via Perplexity.
+An agent system for answering specialized questions on physiological maps by combining structured knowledge from user-selected MINERVA API maps with web research (optionally).

 ## Overview

-LLMapperino is a prototype application that provides an intelligent interface for querying and retrieving information from MINERVA project maps.
+LLMapperino is a prototype application that provides an interface for querying and retrieving information from MINERVA project maps.
 It uses a three-agent workflow:

 1. **Minerva Agent**: Fetches and processes the full map data from a user-selected MINERVA project.
 2. **Perplexity Agent**: Performs deep web research using the Perplexity SONAR model.